 Each workstation OID provides the operator with an interface with the WSP or rapid message processor (RMP).
 The OID at each workstation can be connected to only one processor at a time (RMP or WSP) and one VDU.

 Each OID is composed of a trackball assembly and a QWERTY keyboard with special functions.

 Bulk Storage/Loader(BS/L) and Floppy Disk Drive (FDD)

-The BS/L is a hard drive used for initial load of the processor memory and for reloads in the event of main memory upset or other fault causing a restart.
+The BS/L is a hard drive used for the initial load of the processor memory and for reloads in the event of a main memory upset or other fault causing a restart.
 It provides a secondary memory function for the weapon system programs and databases.